datadrivenenvirolab/report-scout/README.md

 ## 🌍 What is Report Scout?

-**Report Scout** is a two-stage Python pipeline that finds candidate links and then downloads & classifies company sustainability/ESG reports (PDFs).
+**Report Scout** is a two-stage Python pipeline that finds, downloads & classifies any company's sustainability/ESG reports (PDFs).
 It uses **ScaleSERP** for discovery and **OpenAI** for text classification (relevance, report type, year), saving clean artifacts under `outputs/`.

 > **TL;DR**: Provide a CSV of companies → run one command → get a folder of vetted sustainability reports per company + CSV summaries.